-Even if more than one employer makes contributions on your behalf at the same time, you will receive only one pension under Program C, which is the pension program described in this booklet.
-If you earn Service Credit under Program C as well as under Program A or Program B at the same time, your benefits will accrue for that time period under the Program which provides the highest rate for each period of simultaneous credit, generally Program A.
+As of July 1, 2002, even if more than one employer makes contributions on your behalf at the same time, you will receive only one pension under Program B, which is the pension program described in this booklet.
+If you earn Service Credit under Program B as well as Program A or Program C at the same time, your benefits will accrue for that time period under the Program which provides the highest rate for each period of simultaneous credit, generally Program A.